 The Car Connection Honda HR-V Overview

-With the HR-V, Honda offers its smallest crossover SUV, below the mid-size CR-V and the big three-row Pilot--all new since the 2016 model year.
+With the HR-V, Honda starts its crossover walk, below the mid-size CR-V and the big three-row Pilot—all new since the 2016 model year.

 Although based on Honda's space-age-looking Fit hatchback, the HR-V doesn't share that car's styling ethos.
 Instead, the HR-V is a more rounded interpretation of the current CR-V, with some very obvious Mazda-inspired design elements thrown in.
 Honda calls the lines coupe-like, which can be seen somewhat in the profile, and the designers have hidden the rear door handles to suggest further two-door styling.
 The high beltline, strong wheel arches, and wide stance give it a squat appearance.
 The interior is neatly organized and skips the dual-monitor clutter seen on larger Honda models; upper trim levels will get a central touchscreen for infotainment.